What is two-factor authentication?

 Duo Security is based in Ann Arbor, Michigan, and is a privately held company with the following investors: Google Ventures, True Ventures, and Resonant Venture Partners.

 We chose Duo Security because it was a natural fit for us.
-They are an award-winning Ann Arbor-based company with one of the best products on the market.
+They are an award-winning Ann Arbor-based company with one of the best products on the market that makes a great addition to Otava’s VPN security solutions.

 Duo leverages the mobile phone as the second factor in authentication.
 It’s a device that people already have, know how to use, and notice when it’s missing.
 Using an existing device reduces deployment and training costs, and improves the end-user experience of the entire system.